Mexico – reinforce measures to protect our colleagues!

 WHAT CAN YOU DO?

 - We are asking all our affiliates to forward the letter to President Peña Nieto on behalf of their associations to the Mexican embassies in their countries.
-You can download the letter (in Spanish) here
+You can download the letter in English and in Spanish

 - We also encourage all our affiliates to meet the Ambassador and deliver the letter personally, taking pictures of the meeting and promoting it on social media tagging the IFJ (@IFJGlobal) on Twitter so that we can boost your actions